JustinHart90/favorite-pizza-topping-combinations/README.md

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Description

 The purpose of this app is to output the top 20 most frequently ordered pizza topping combinations found in "pizzas.json".
 See output below.